WSU-Physics-Courses/iscimath-583-learning-from-images-and-signals/Docs/Notes/Model.md

 The flat norm works by decomposing a current into two pieces, and then each piece is measured differently.
 The flat norm then finds the minimum over all such decompositions.

-Recall that if $S$ is a $k+1$ dimensional object, then its boundary is $k$ dimensional. i.e the boundary of a 2-d disk is a 1-d circle, the boundary of a 3-d ball is a 2-d sphere.
+Recall that if $S$ is a sufficiently smooth (its boundary is not a fractal) $k+1$ dimensional object, then its boundary is $k$ dimensional. i.e the boundary of a 2-d disk is a 1-d circle, the boundary of a 3-d ball is a 2-d sphere.
 If $T$ is a $k$-dimesional current and $S$ is a $k+1$ dimensional current, then we can write:

 $$T = (T-\partial S) + \partial S$$